Community Kiosk

 Solution

-We empathized with the demands and needs from users, as well as we keep the business goals consistent.
-The major challenge was not only with IA, the visual aspects or software parts of the project but we also realize an upgrade to our hardware was needed.
-We made changes and iteration and not only found tablets more useful than a kiosk which required installation, but also gave an access point to keep the automation as well as that Human service factor allowing us to be more flexible and mobile.
+With these factors in mind, our team was confident that the solution presented is one that will enhance and elevate their overall user experience and customer satisfaction.
 The Affordable Connectivity Program is a vital resource for those in need of internet access, even for individuals with limited interned knowledge.
 By redesigning the application process and updating its access points we aim to improve the user experience and ensure a more streamlined path to benefit from the program.
-Through effective user interface, user experience research and well stablish language we can make government applications less intimidating and more accessible, ultimately bridging the digital divide for those in need.
+Through effective user interface, user experience research and well stablish language we can make government applications less intimidating and more accessible.

 Alabama